 The Oratory of Ss.
-Gregory and Augustine Homeschool Co-op started in September of 2018 to provide an atmosphere to pray together in a traditional Catholic setting while educating our children in wisdom and virtue.
-Through the Holy Mass, rosary, and classes in literature, art, and music, we hope to cultivate truth, goodness, and beauty in the hearts of the students who attend.
+Gregory and Augustine Homeschool Co-op was founded in September of 2018 to provide an atmosphere to pray together in a traditional Catholic setting while educating our children in wisdom and virtue.
+Through the Holy Mass, rosary, and co-op classes, we hope to cultivate truth, goodness, and beauty in the hearts of the students who attend.

-The children in our co-op are divided into four groups.
+The children in our co-op are divided into five groups:

 Our co-op meets three Thursdays per month.
 We are in session during the months of September through November, and January through April.

 - $100 registration fee per family